PuffDaddyCat/build.prestashop.com/news/_posts/2015-07-16-introducing-new-branching-model-prestashop.markdown

  - contributing
 ---

-PrestaShop has recently moved towards a [more semantic versioning scheme](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/), which is impacting the way we release new version, and how we work on our GitHub repositories.
+PrestaShop has recently moved towards a [more semantic versioning scheme](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/), which is impacting the way we release new versions, and how we work on our GitHub repositories.
 If you want to contribute code, here's a full explanation on how you should do it from now on.

 Basically, we follow the [SemVer 2.0.0 specification](http://semver.org/), which means that, as of version 1.6.1.0: